919.608.3208 (call or text)

 6. Maintain a positive mental attitude no matter what the circumstances

 Positivity feeds on itself, but so does negativity.
 Your attitude influences how you act and how you respond to situations, which impacts your ability to achieve your desired results.
 So keep a positive, can-do attitude, especially when it seems most difficult to do so.
+The rewards will be even greater when you’ve overcome the most.

 7. Act with initiative and courage as if it all depends on you

-You don’t have to be out in front all of the time, but if team members consistently wait for others to act first, then no one will take the lead and forward momentum is hampered.
+You don’t have to be out in front all of the time, but if team members consistently wait for others to act first, then no one will take the lead, and forward momentum is hampered.
 Every team member should view the success of the project or initiative as their responsibility, and take the initiative accordingly.

 8. Do everything with enthusiasm – it’s contagious